turtlesec-no/turtlesec-no.github.io/_posts/2020-11-23-insecure-cpp.md

 - **Audio/Video** - [Google Meet][1] + Breakout Rooms (for online trainings)
-- **Chat** - [Slack][2]: Will be set up a week in advance to facilitate the resolution of any technical issue, and is used during the training to pace exercises and facilitate discussions.
+- **Chat** - [Slack][2]: Will be set up a week in advance to facilitate the resolution of any technical issues, and is used during the training to pace exercises and facilitate discussions.
 - **Exercises** - Individual Ubuntu 22.04 cloud VMs and a [Cyber Dojo][3] cloud instance guarantees the same environment for all students.